 Why’s that beneficial?
 Because if you can show clients that your business has a higher level of compliance, there is less risk for them hiring you over someone who doesn’t hold those accreditations, winning you more business.

-To learn more about a SMAS Preferred Supplier please click here, if you already have an SSIP certificate but are interested in showing off your other areas of compliance, learn about Worksafe Preferred Supplier here.
+If you already have an SSIP certificate but are interested in showing off your other areas of compliance, learn about Worksafe Preferred Supplier here.